 Teaching artists lead all MCA school programs.
 Through active dialogue, students and artist guides explore, debate, and reflect upon the important ideas that lie at the heart of contemporary art.

 Tours support Illinois Learning Standards in the Fine Arts, Language Arts, and Social Sciences.
-Hands-on artmaking workshops and in-gallery writing and drawing exercises are also available.

-All school programs for grades 1–12 are free for Illinois schools and non-profit organizations.
+All school programs for grades 1–12 are free for Illinois schools and nonprofit organizations.
 Chicago Public Schools are also eligible for free busing.
 Each student receives a free pass for a return visit.

 Driven by inquiry and discussion, this 50-minute tour enables students to explore the creative process, hone critical thinking skills, and make connections between their lives and the art of our time.
 Tours are offered at 10 am and 11 am, Tuesday through Friday.
 Tours are typically available for a maximum of 30 students; however, we can accommodate up to 60 students on certain dates.